Near-death experience: Spiritual or transcendental models

 French summarizes this model by saying: "the most popular interpretation is that the NDE is exactly what it appears to be to the person having the experience".
 The NDE would represent evidence of the immaterial existence of a soul or mind, which leaves the body upon death, and provides information about an immaterial world where the soul journeys after death.

 According to Greyson, some NDE phenomena cannot be easily explained with our current knowledge of human physiology and psychology.
 For instance, at a time when they were unconscious, patients could accurately describe events "from an out-of-body spatial perspective".
 In two different studies of patients who had survived a cardiac arrest, those who had reported leaving their bodies could describe accurately their resuscitation procedures or unexpected events, whereas others "described incorrect equipment and procedures".
 Sam Parnia also refers to two cardiac arrest studies and one deep hypothermic circulatory arrest study where patients reported visual and/or auditory awareness occurring when their brain function had ceased.
 These reports "were corroborated with actual and real events".

-Five prospective studies have been carried out, to test the accuracy of out of body perceptions by placing "unusual targets in locations likely to be seen by persons having NDEs, such as in an upper corner of a room in the emergency department, the coronary care unit, or the intensive care unit of a hospital."
+Five prospective studies have been carried out to test the accuracy of out of body perceptions by placing "unusual targets in locations likely to be seen by persons having NDEs, such as in an upper corner of a room in the emergency department, the coronary care unit, or the intensive care unit of a hospital."
 Twelve patients reported leaving their bodies, but none could describe the hidden visual targets.
 Although this is a small sample, the failure of purported out-of-body experiencers to describe the hidden targets raises questions about the accuracy of the anecdotal reports described above.

 Criticism

-Neuroscientist Charlotte Martial states that there is a dearth of solid empirical evidence about theories of non local consciousness claimed by some authors.
+Neuroscientist Charlotte Martial states that there is a dearth of solid empirical evidence about theories of non-local consciousness, which is claimed by some authors.
 Chris French has noted that "the survivalist approach does not appear to generate clear and testable hypotheses.
 Because of the vagueness and imprecision of the survivalist account, it can be made to explain any possible set of findings and is therefore unfalsifiable and unscientific."

 Psychological models

-French summarises the main psychological explanations, which include: the depersonalization, the expectancy and the dissociation models.
+French summarises the main psychological explanations, which include the depersonalization, the expectancy and the dissociation models.